Error bounded compression for weather and climate applications: Benchmarks

 \subsection{Lagrangian Trajectory Simulation}

-In the end, we present the Lagrangian air parcel trajectory simulation as an extreme benchmark.
+In the end, we present the Lagrangian air parcel trajectory simulation as a formidable benchmark.
 Trajectories are highly sensitive to errors in the wind data, and small errors in the beginning will amplify in following time as the simulator integrates wind speeds at the positions of the air parcels.
 We design an experiment simulating the trajectories of air parcels around the Fukushima nuclear incident for one week using the Lagrangian analysis tool LAGRANTO \citep{sprenger2015lagranto}, and examine the deviation of trajectories caused by using compressed wind data.
-Similar to \autoref{sec:energy}, we run trajectory simulations on ERA5 uncertainty members and take the smallest error metric of all the members to estimate the natural variability of the data.
+Similar to the energy budget benchmark, we run trajectory simulations on ERA5 uncertainty members and take the smallest error metric of all the members to estimate the natural variability of the data.

 The deviation of trajectories is measured through the RMSE of particle densities at every time step, where we treat each tracked air parcel as an abstract particle.
 This effectively measures the difference of the particle distribution. \autoref{fig:trajectory_rmse_rd} shows the rate-distortion plot for EBCC and SZ3.
 EBCC has approximately 1.9$\times$ compression ratio of SZ3 at the same RMSE level.
 Similarly, it can achieve around 50\% RMSE at the same compression ratio.
 The baseline RMSE derived from trajectories of ERA5 uncertainty members is relatively high.
 This allows a 10\% error target for EBCC and 1\% - 5\% error target for SZ3, which results in compression ratios of 282$\times$ and around 150$\times$ respectively.